Griffith-Stites/Linearity-Zine/about-us.md

 I did well in High School, but I always felt a disconnection from what I was learning.
-I always wanted to see the greater purpose of something I was learning, this project gave me the opportunity to do so
+I always wanted to see the greater purpose of something I was learning, this project gave me the opportunity to do so.

 Contributions:

-Wrote about the SVD in detail
+&nbsp;&nbsp;&nbsp;Wrote about the SVD in detail

-  Mathematical interpretations, data analysis
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mathematical interpretations, data analysis

-Wrote about Symmetric Matrices
+&nbsp;&nbsp;&nbsp;Wrote about Symmetric Matrices

-Wrote the project proposals
+&nbsp;&nbsp;&nbsp;Wrote the project proposals

-Created the educational videos
+&nbsp;&nbsp;&nbsp;Created the educational videos